 of the orange and with even pressure continue all the way to the bottom.

 Continue removing all the zest in strips.
 Rinse well in cool water and

 set aside.
-Bring to boil one cup of sugar and half cup of water and
+Boil one cup of sugar mixed with a half cup of water, and

 add in the orange zest.
 Reduce heat until it is very gently boiling

 and continue to cook until the orange zest starts to look translucent.

 Drain well in a fine mesh sieve (don't rinse with water) and immediately

 transfer to the dish with the sugar.
 Toss and separate each strand of